Power Line Communication and Sensing Using Time Series Forecasting: Introduction

-To counter the aforementioned shortcomings, we develop a general purpose cable anomaly detector, which does not require any reference measurements from healthy cables and is universally applicable.
-Our design is fully agnostic to the nature of the anomaly, i.e., its physical or phenomenological behavior, and to the infrastructure configuration, such as cable type or network topology.
-To this end, we propose the use of historical responses between two PLMs, such as a transmitter and a receiver pair, to train a time-series predictor.
-By treating the time stamped PLCSI as time-series data, we use time series forecasting to predict the PLCSI at any given point in time using historical data by exploiting the knowledge that the network topology, cable configuration, and the physical properties of the cable are relatively stable for extended periods of time.
-In addition, since the long-term load conditions are closely related to their historical values, the PLCSI is also correlated in time and can be predicted using historical state information~\cite{hagan1987time}.
-We then compare the predicted response against the actual response estimated by the PLM to detect a potential anomaly.
+In this paper, we~develop a~general purpose cable anomaly detector.
+This~means our developed cable anomaly detector does not require any reference measurements from healthy cables and is universally applicable.
+Our design is fully agnostic to the~nature of the~anomaly, i.e.,~its physical behavior and its cause, and~to the~infrastructure configuration, such as cable type or network topology.
+To~this end, we~propose the~use of historical PLCSI{, in~particular the~SNR as we~will explain below, for~the link between a~transmitting and a~receiving PLM}, to~train~a~time-series predictor.
+By~treating the~time-stamped PLCSI as time-series data, we~use time-series forecasting to predict the~PLCSI at any given point in~time using historical data by exploiting the~knowledge that the~network topology, cable configuration, and~the physical properties of the~cable are relatively stable for extended periods of time.
+In~addition, since the~long-term load {(throughout this paper, we~refer to \textit{load} as the~impedance load connected to a~circuitry, as~opposed to the~electricity consumption load of a~grid)} conditions are closely related to their historical values, the~PLCSI is also correlated in~time and can be predicted using historical state information~\cite{hagan1987time}.
+We~then compare the~predicted response against the~actual response estimated by the~PLM to detect a~potential~anomaly.

-The performance of our solution relies heavily on the accuracy of the predicted PLCSI.
-With a highly accurate prediction, the detector would be capable of detecting even subtle faults, which might not be discernible if the prediction itself is noisy.
-To this end, we investigate a range of possible candidates for forecasting, including classical approaches such as the auto-regressive integrated moving-average (ARIMA) model~\cite[Ch.~4]{box2011time} and feed-forward neural networks (FFNN)~\cite{allende2002artificial}, and also relatively recently developed techniques such as long-short-term-memory (LSTM) model~\cite{malhotra2015long}.
-Furthermore, owing to its success in previous PLC-based cable diagnostics~\cite{huo2018cable, huo2019cable}, we also evaluate the use of least-square boosting (L2Boost)~\cite{schapire2012boosting}.
+The performance of our solution relies heavily on~the~accuracy of the~predicted PLCSI.
+With~a highly accurate prediction, the~detector would be capable of detecting even subtle faults, which might not be discernible if~the~prediction itself is noisy.
+To~this end, we~investigate a~range of possible candidates for forecasting, including classical approaches such as the~ARIMA model~{(}\cite{box2011time}, {Ch.~4)} and feed-forward neural networks (FFNNs)~\cite{allende2002artificial}, and~also relatively recently developed techniques such as the long short-term memory (LSTM) model~\cite{malhotra2015long}.
+Furthermore, owing to its success in~previous PLC-based cable diagnostics~\cite{huo2018cable, huo2019cable}, we~also evaluate the~use of least-square boosting (L2Boost)~\cite{schapire2012boosting}.